-Most of the time, this does not get noticed until the hospital starts calling or when they send bill collectors after you.
-If that latter occurs, you might still be skeptical as it could just be a fraudulent debt collection company starting a trick of their own.
+Most of the time, this does not get noticed until the hospital starts calling or sending bill collectors after you.
+If that latter occurs, you might still be skeptical as it could just be a fraudulent debt collection company creating a trick of their own.
 But, you can always contact MIB nIc, OptumInsight Inc, and other reporting bureaus that specifically cover health and life expenses to request a report.

 The first time a red flag shows up, act right away.
 Overprotecting your child will go a lot further than under protecting them.
 And to do this, you should follow these steps:

 The report bureaus will remove the fraudulent activity once they have sufficient evidence to conclude that your child was a victim of identity theft.
-That’s where the affidavit comes n handy, as it s almost always enough to indicate an identity crime occurred.
+That’s where the affidavit comes in handy, as it’s almost always enough to indicate an identity crime occurred.

 By the time your child is 10 years of age, you should sit down and have a serious talk with them about the truths of identity theft.
-This includes the fact that it’s more easy than ever now to become a victim, and even as a minor they are at risk.
+This includes the fact that it’s easier than ever now to become a victim, and even as a minor, they are at risk.

 Ensure your child stays safeguarded when it comes to giving out personal identifying information, especially when it comes to their social security number.
 Further, explain how important it is to avoid opening accounts for others when no long-term trust has been established.